-Environment Studies program sponsors three important awards.
-These are announced during an event held during Earth Week.
+The Environment Studies program sponsors three important awards.
+These are announced during Earth Week.
 Earth Week is a annual series of events, panels, movies and activities organized by Fairfield Students and held in conjunction with Earth Day, April 22.

-The Outstanding Student in Environment Studies program .
-Awarded annually, the prestigious Outstanding Student in Environment Studies program award is given to a senior student enrolled in the Program who has achieved exemplary academic success and made very significant contributions to the Program and campus sustainability efforts.
+The Outstanding Student in the Environment Studies program .
+Awarded annually, the prestigious Outstanding Student in the Environment Studies program award is given to a senior student enrolled in the Program who has achieved exemplary academic success and made very significant contributions to the Program and campus sustainability efforts.
 In addition to its announcement at an event during Earth Week, this Award is included in the annual College of Arts and Sciences Awards Ceremony.
-Established two decades ago, recent winners of this award include: Alexandra Gross (2008), Stacy Davis (2009), Alexandra Roem (2010), Dana August (2011), Zachary Gross (2012), and Terry O’Brien (2012).
+Established two decades ago, recent winners of this award include: Alexandra Gross (2008), Stacy Davis (2009), Alexandra Roem (2010), Dana August (2011), Zachary Gross (2012), Terry O’Brien (2012), Helen Nelson (2013).

 - James Fitzpatrick `70, Assistant Vice President of Administration and Student Affairs.
 Winner of the “Leaders in Campus Sustainability” Award for Lifetime Achievement for his support of campus sustainability and student environmental activities during his long and productive career at Fairfield University .